kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 Make a json file for your <code>gnssir</code> analysis:

-<code>make_json_input nwot 0 0 0  -e1 7 -e2 25 -peak2noise 3.2 -azlist 90 180 180 270</code>
+<code>make_json_input nwot 0 0 0  -e1 7 -e2 25 -peak2noise 3.2 -azlist 90 180 180 270 -frlist 1 20 </code>

 I have opted to only use the southern quadrants (azimuths 90 through 270).
-Note that since L5 was not tracked at this site, it is not listed in the json file.
+Note that since L5 was not tracked at this site, only 1 and 20 are set in the frequency list.
 I am using a minimum elevation angle of 7 degrees because this particular receiver had a limit on the number of satellites it could track.
 In some cases this meant the low elevation data are not available and that triggers QC restrictions.
-[A sample json file for this site.](nwot.json) No coordinates are input because the site is in our database.
+[A sample json file for this site.](nwot.json) No receiver coordinates are input because the location of the site is in our database.

 Once you have a json file set up, run <code>gnssir</code> for the years 2009-2015: